How to start a partnership business with the legal framework?

 Commission/brokerage exceeding Rs.15000 in aggregate is covered under TDS @ the rate f 5 %.

 TDS deduction, payment, and returns filing.

 Deduction – TDS should be deducted on payment in case of salary income and payment or credit in case of payment of other income listed above.
-Deduction to be made on the same date of payment or credit.
+The deduction is to be made on the same date of payment or credit.

-Payment – Payment of TDS should be made to govt account on or before 7 th day of following month and for march month the due date is 30 th April.
+Payment – Payment of TDS should be made to Govt account on or before 7 th day of the following month and for March month the due date is 30th April.

-Filing of TDS returns: Quarterly returns need to be filed for each quarter within the end of the month following each quarter and for Month of march it is within the end of the may month.
+Filing of TDS returns: Quarterly returns need to be filed for each quarter within the end of the month following each quarter, and for the Month of March it is within the end of May month.

 Return form no 24Q for salary.